akutuzov/rushifteval_public/durel/rushifteval1/README.md

 This is one of three semantic change datasets for Russian published at the [Git repository](https://github.com/akutuzov/rushifteval_public).

+This dataset was annotated in a crowd-working effort with hundreds of annotators.
+Therefore, pairwise inter-rater agreement scores are meaningless and are not provided.

 Please find more information on the provided data in the paper referenced below.

 Version: 1.0.0, 17.03.2022.